Last Updated on

 In a conversation with the ABC Mark outlined some of the extraordinary measures he goes to ensure his family can both eat, and pay their power bill.

-For starters on a chilly day, his family doesn’t turn the heater up.
+Firstly, on a chilly day, his family doesn’t turn the heater up.
 He asks his daughters to rug up in under some extra coats.

 When it comes time to cook dinner how much time is spent cooking dinner is a suddenly a major issue.